 Lists have a special feature that make them suitable to implement queues, and in general as a building block for inter process communication systems: blocking operations.

-Imagine you want to push items into a list with one process, and use a different process in order to actually make some kind of work with those items.
-This is the usual producer / consumer setup, that can be implemented in the following simple way:
+Imagine you want to push items into a list with one process, and use a different process in order to actually do some kind of work with those items.
+This is the usual producer / consumer setup, and can be implemented in the following simple way:

 - To push items into the list, producers call LPUSH.